 This year, I want to eliminate what I call getting “ED Faced”.
 If you know someone who suffers from an eating disorder or you yourself suffer, you know what I am talking about.
-ED Faced is when I get so deep in my eating disorder thoughts that I get this blank stare and I become a shell of a woman to the outside world; it is scary to witness and even scarier to be in.
+ED Faced is when I get so deep in my eating disorder thoughts that I get this blank stare and I become a shell of a woman to the outside world.
+It’s scary to witness and even scarier to be in.
 It is amazing how getting ED Faced can ruin the most beautiful moments in this life.
-I was ED Faced for the first half of 2016; thank goodness that I learned how to conquer those thoughts that took over my beautiful brain.
 My resolution will be to recognize when I am getting ED Faced and get Brooke back ASAP.
 Brooke is pretty cool- ED Sucks.

 3. Joy is for me

-In recovery the thing that I gained the most of was joy, and I want to find joy in all I do in 2017.
+In recovery the thing that I gained the most of was joy, and I want to find joy in all I do this next year.